no-code-comments/SJTU-UMJI-Course-Files/VV256 Honors Calculus IV/README.md

 ## Description

 This course extends VV255.
-Some basic types of differential equation are the focus of this course.
+Some basic types of differential equations are the focus of this course.

 ## Tips